KC-85/KinderMinds-CI/TESTING.md

 ## Responsiveness

-⚠️ INSTRUCTIONS ⚠️

-Use this space to discuss testing the live/deployed site on various device sizes.

-The minimum requirement is to test the following 3 sizes:

 | Page | Mobile | Tablet | Desktop | Notes |
 | --- | --- | --- | --- | --- |